The First Crusade

 The Fatimids were still not worried, because they thought this was just a little army of Roman soldiers from Constantinople, who just wanted to fight a little in Syria.

 The Crusaders made many mistakes in their fighting.
 But the Fatimids were also fighting with the Seljuks, so they didn't defend Jerusalem very well.
-The Crusaders managed to take Jerusalem, as well as some other important cities along the Mediterranean coast.
-They settled down there as the kings of Jerusalem, in their own new country.
-Many Europeans travelled back and forth, learning about math and medicine from Islamic scholars, and bringing back new foods like sugar to Europe.
+The Crusaders captured Jerusalem, as well as some other important cities along the Mediterranean coast (and most of southern Italy).
+They settled down there as the kings of Jerusalem, in their own new country, and some people got very rich.
+Many Europeans travelled back and forth, learning about math and medicine from Islamic scholars, and bringing back new foods like sugar and bitter oranges to Europe.
 So the First Crusade was a big success for the Europeans, and a setback for the Fatimids.

 Dome of the Rock